Super Bowl LV: Television

+This was third and final Super Bowl televised by CBS in which ESPN Deportes aired the Spanish-language broadcast.
+Unlike NBC and Fox, CBS does not have a Spanish-language network.
+The sublicense for CBS's next Super Bowl broadcast, Super Bowl LVIII was sold to Univision.

 Lead-out programs

 On December 3, 2020, CBS announced that its lead-out program would be the series premiere of The Equalizer.
 After late local programs, CBS also aired a special Sunday-night episode of The Late Show with Stephen Colbert.